 Notice of Meeting

-NOTICE IS HEREBY GIVEN Regular Meeting of the Village of Dalton, Nebraska Monday, June 11, 2018 @ 7:00 P.M. at the Dalton Village Office The meeting will be open to the public.
+NOTICE IS HEREBY GIVEN Regular Meeting of the Village of Dalton, Nebraska Monday, October 8, 2018 @ 7:00 P.M. at the Dalton Village Office The meeting will be open to the public.
 An agenda for such meeting, kept continuously current, is available for public inspection at the office of the Village Clerk at 306 Main Street.
 Except for items of an emergency nature, the agenda shall not be enlarged later than twenty-four hours before the scheduled commencement of the meeting.
 Current copy of the Open Meetings Act is posted for the public during regular business hours, at the Village Office, 306 Main Street, Dalton, NE.

 Minutes / Proceedings

 The Board of Trustees convened in open and public session for a regular meeting, September 10th, 2018, @ 7:00 p.m. at the Village Office.
 The Pledge of Allegiance was recited.
 ROLL CALLED: Present-Board members: E. Reilly, J. Rushman, R. Twarling, B. Abbott, W. McConnell: Guests present- Jeff Juelfs, Quentin Cranmore

 The Nebraska Open Meeting Act was read and acknowledged as posted.
 All following motions carried unanimously unless otherwise stated.